avalon60/OraTAPI/README.md

 OraTAPI.ini sections which you have missing as well as any properties.
 In addition, it will inform you if there are any obsoleted entries.
 You can view the settings in context by looking at the resources/config/samples/ORATapi.ini.sample file.

-Your previously configured named database connections are preserved since they are located under the directory
+Any previously configured named database connections (see [Connection Manager](#connection-manager)) are preserved since they are located under the directory
 $HOME/.OraTAPI.

 The synopsis for the `migrate_config` command is: